MontseBadia/kata-boom-final-project-client/README.md

 ## User Stories

-  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
+  **404:** As an anon/user I want to see a 404 page if I try to reach a page that does not exist so that I know it's my fault

-  **500:** As an anon/user I can see a 500 page if I try to reach a page and I can't because there is a server error
+  **500:** As an anon/user I want to see a 500 page if I try to reach a page and I can't so that I know there is a server error

   **Signup:** As an anon I can sign up in the platform so that I can do a kata

   **Login:** As a anon I can login to the platform so that I can do a kata

-  **Logout:** As a user I can logout from the platform so I can stop using it
+  **Logout:** As a user I can logout from the platform so that no one else can use my account

   **Get Random Kata:** As a user I want to get a random kata so that I can do it

-  **Type Solution:** As a user I want to type my solution to the kata in the code editor
+  **Type Solution:** As a user I want to type my solution to the kata so that I can submit it

-  **Check Kata:** As a user I want to check if my solution to the kata passess all required tests
+  **Check Kata:** As a user I want to send my solution so that I can check if it has passed all tests

-  **Submit Kata:** As a user I want to submit my kata if it has passed all required tests
+  **Submit Kata:** As a user I want to submit my kata so that I know if it was right

-  **See Profile:** As a user I want to be able to see my profile and the katas I have already done
+  **See Profile:** As a user I want to see my profile so that I see the katas I 've already done

 ## Backlog